Dreaming of a raven: wisdom that looks Shadow in the face

 Ask yourself: “Is there something in my life that my ‘inner raven’ is speaking about right now — something my inner voice is saying that I don’t want to hear?
 What is it?”

 There are many.
 Black.
 Loud.
 On the trees, on the ground — many.
-In this image — something heavy, like a premonition.
+Something in this image is heavy, like a premonition.

-Your Shadow speaks through this image, through the sense of collective foreboding — the part that feels something approaching before it can be seen.
+What you sense in this flock is your Shadow: the part that feels something approaching before it can be seen.
 A flock of ravens points to an accumulation of shadow information.
 Something that has been building and is asking for attention.

 In folk tradition, a flock of ravens is an omen of change.
 Not necessarily bad change — but significant change.
 Through this image, your unconscious says: something is coming.
 Something that calls for your attention, your readiness, your honest gaze.